• Skip to primary navigation

 Microwave Asparagus

-Microwaving asparagus is the fastest and easiest way to cook this delectable vegetable.
+This microwave asparagus is so easy.
+Microwaving is the fastest and easiest way to cook this vegetable.
 It's ready in just a few minutes, and it comes out perfectly cooked!
+Simply microwave it on high until it's tender-crisp.
+Depending on how thick the spears are, this should take around 2-3 minutes.

-Microwave asparagus served on a white tray with a napkin.
+Microwave asparagus is served on a white platter.

-Cooking asparagus in the microwave is so easy, that I often default to this cooking method.
-Roasted asparagus is wonderful, but it requires heating up the oven.
-Microwave cooking is perfect for summer - quick, easy, and doesn't heat up your kitchen.
+Cooking asparagus in the microwave is so easy that I often default to this cooking method.
+Roasted asparagus is delicious, but it requires heating up the oven.
+Microwave cooking is perfect for summer.
+It's quick, easy, and doesn't heat up your kitchen.
+If you love asparagus and want an easy way to cook it, this is it!

 Ingredients